 Intimate weddings have been on the rise for a while now.
 I put together this fun little infographic (possibly the only person ever to have uttered that line) from The Knot’s research millennial wedding preferences.

 The average cost per guest, however, has increased.
 This means more focus on an intentional, specially curated experience for each guest.
 I often talk about how my clients live out their values in their wedding celebrations.
-COVID notwithstanding, I think this will continue to be the case.

 A professional wedding planner’s take